• Menu

 The Don’ts of Repurposing Content

-First, you don’t want to have the same piece of content (or something that’s substantially the same) republished on your website or blog.
+1. Avoid Duplicates.
+You don’t want to have the same piece of content (or something that’s substantially the same) republished on your website or blog.
 Google defines duplicate content as “substantive blocks of content within or across domains that either completely matches other content or are appreciably similar.”
 This is why you don’t want to publish a blog post and then post it as a LinkedIn article.

 Don’t Change the Date